Web4-Organisation/Web4-Web2App/README.md

-Here's the README.md for the Android Web2App repository in English:

----

 # Web4 Web2App - Android Template

 This repository provides a simple way to convert Web4 networks into an Android WebView app.
 Use this template to deploy your Web4 network in a fully functional mobile app.